 Be nice.
 Or else.

-London Senior Designer at Made by Many Joined over 1 year ago
+London Senior Designer at Made by Many Joined almost 2 years ago

 At Made by Many we haven’t adopted the term Full Stack Designer (we definitely have Full Stack Developers) however, we do believe that a full stack designer is someone who can contribute at every stage in the product development process.
 This is inclusive of research, synthesis, usability testing, prototyping, visualisation, and user interface design or production design.
 We don’t believe this should include the ability to code, which is perhaps part of the reason we’re reluctant to start calling our design team full stack designers.